 This question won’t typically help you tell a good SEO from a bad one, but it will tell you what to expect from the company if you hire them.
 Having clear expectations from the start will minimize frustrations on both sides in the future.

 Different SEO companies use different payment structures.

-It’s important to know how much and when exactly you will need to pay so that you can factor it into your budget.
+Knowing how much and when you must pay to factor it into your budget is important.

-Because SEO can be done in so many different ways, many consultancies will charge by the project.
-In fact, according to a Moz survey, 70.1% of SEOs offer project-based pricing.
-If this is something you’re interested in, you can find someone who offers it.
+Because SEO can be done in many ways, some consultancies will charge by the project.
+However, the current pricing trend is that 78.2% of SEOs require a monthly retainer, with a further 54.5% only having one pricing option.
+If you’re interested in this, you can find someone who offers it.
 Expect to pay between $1,000 and $7,500.

-Another option is to pay by hour, which is a popular option if you’re dealing with freelancers (although agencies also offer it).
-Expect to pay $76-$200 per hour for a good SEO.
+Another option is to pay by hour, which is popular if you’re dealing with freelancers (although agencies also offer it).
+Expect to pay $100-$200 per hour for a good SEO.

 Finally, find out when you’ll have to make your payments.
 Freelancers typically like to be paid as soon as possible, but paying 30, 60, or even 90 days after an invoice isn’t unheard of.
 Find out if there is an interest fee for late payments.

 10. How will we contact you?